ML-Memory-Profiling-Group/blog_v2/src/content/note/en/intro-to-llm/index.md

 ---

 # Introduction
+This blog is written for readers ranging from beginners moderately familiar with CUDA and LLMs to experienced developers eager to explore the micro-architectural performance characteristics of LLMs executing on NVIDIA GPUs.
+The discussion is intentionally technical and data-heavy, but we have deliberately omitted many esoteric, advanced architectural aspects for the sake of clarity and simplicity, ensuring that the core principles of optimization remain in focus.

+To illustrate the profound impact of software design on performance, we perform a deep dive on two GPT-2 implementations and discuss their kernel structure, memory behavior, and use of backend libraries.
+By examining these two versions side by side, we expose performance characteristics that are highly relevant to modern transformer architecture.
+These analyses provide a practical, system-level view of what truly happens when an LLM runs on an NVIDIA GPU—and what matters most when profiling or optimizing such models.

 # The Computational Core of Modern LLMs
 A prerequisite for effective performance analysis is a foundational understanding of the target software's core working mechanisms.
 To establish a solid baseline for our performance expectations, this section will detail the internal workings of the GPT-2 architecture as implemented in our two C++ codebases: the Eigen-Optimized Kernel [LLM-Eigen](https://github.com/zhangpiu/llm.cpp.git) and the CCCL-Accelerated Engine [LLM-CCCL](https://github.com/gevtushenko/llm.c.git) both originated from legendary Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c.git).
 We will illustrate how architectural and implementation choices shape the runtime behavior and performance characteristics of transformer-based models.
 This foundational understanding will help establish clear performance expectations and guide the deeper profiling and analysis discussed in later sections.
 Readers already familiar with GPT-2 internals and model execution pipelines may choose to skim this section and proceed directly to the detailed performance investigation.